greenwyrt/plover2CAT/docs/howto/captions.md

 For a time buffer, the setting is in milliseconds.
 The editor will send any text produced more than x milliseconds ago to captions.
 This will send all text up to the end if writing stops for longer than the time buffer setting.

+For both buffer types, the text in the buffer is only checked after *steno writing*.
+For example, if writing stops, and words are left in the buffer, they remain there until writing resumes.
+To send all text to captions, use `Flushing` as described below.

 ### `Maximum caption length`